yiffyrusdev/sabry/README.md

 ## MSRV

-Sabry passes its own tests on 1.82 nightly.
+Sabry passes its own tests on 1.78 nightly/stable.

-There *were* some strange parsing issues reports on *stable* channel, seems to be fixed. idk.
+Examples are on 1.82.

 ## License